janotvilaro/MD-and-MC-for-LJ-liquid-Argon/README.md

 In this repository you can find a Molecular Dynamics simulation for liquid Argon and Monte Carlo simulation for the same species.
 A brief overview of both methods is given in the paragraphs that follow.

-Note that the codes and files required for the MC simulation are all inside the folder named "MC".

 # MD-for-LJ-liquid-Argon